marcplustwo/FC_reliable_messaging/README.md

 ### Algorithm
 - put data in queue (at regular intervals)
   - mark as "NEW"
-- send data that is not acknowledged (take form queue)
+- send data that is not acknowledged
-  - every x interval we take the y first messages from the queue and send it
+  - every x interval we take the messages (oldest first) from the queue and send it
   - mark as "AWAITING_ACK"

 - server
   - receive
-  - wait for some time and collect messages
-  - send ACK with a list of IDs
+  - send ACK

 - client
   - wait for ACK messages